Colombia Inheritance Guide for Nagoya (名古屋市)

 How much is inheritance tax on property in Nagoya for Colombia nationals?

-Which law applies to Colombia inheritance in Japan?
+Which law applies to Colombia inheritance in Nagoya?

-Do Colombia nationals need to pay inheritance tax in Japan?
+Do Colombia nationals need to pay inheritance tax on property in Nagoya?

 Yes, if the heir or decedent has a domicile in Japan.
-Japan does not have a specific inheritance tax treaty with Colombia, so double taxation relief must be claimed under domestic rules.
+Japan does not have a specific inheritance tax treaty with Colombia, so double taxation relief must be claimed under domestic rules (相続税法第20条の2).
+For reference: Colombia does not impose a specific inheritance tax.
+Inherited assets exceeding certain thresholds are subject to income tax.

 Need Help with Inheritance in Nagoya?